tenstorrent/aplic/README.md

 # Instantiating a Domain

 A domain is instantiated from an Aplic object using the createDomain method.
 The root domain must be created first.
-Child domain must be created after their parents are created.
+A child domain must be created after its parent.
 A domain is associated with a memory address, a parent domain, and a privilege mode.
 The parent domain of the root domain is the null pointer.
 The address must have a value that matches the pattern "addr + n*stride" where addr is the address of the Aplic, stride is its stride, and n is an integer